Data brokers and privacy laws

 Clearview AI – Vermont Lawsuit Under Data Broker Law (2020)

-• The Vermont Attorney General filed suit against Clearview AI under Vermont’s data broker statute and consumer-protection laws, alleging the company scraped billions of photos and sold facial-recognition services without proper consent.
+• The Vermont Attorney General sued Clearview AI under the state’s data broker and consumer-protection laws.
+The suit claims the company scraped billions of photos and sold facial-recognition services without proper consent.
 Hunton

-• While not a classic “data broker” in the marketing sense, the case illustrates how public-registry data brokerage combined with biometric tools can trigger regulatory action.
+• This is not a typical “data broker” case in marketing.
+Still, it shows how combining public registry data with biometric tools can lead to regulatory action.

 The key privacy laws that affect data brokers